-RLH fraction for SCAI between 0-0.25 is greater than for SCAI between 1.25-1.50.
+fraction as SCAI increases (not shown); this is discernible from Figs. 3a-c, as the RLH fraction for SCAI between 0 and 0.25 is greater than for SCAI between 1.25-1.50.

-The increase of RLH fraction between 6 and 14 km may be partly due to the strong correlation between SCAI and cold-cloud area (CCA).
-For example, more than 95% of CloudSat-CALIPSO profiles with brightness temperature below 240 K have cloud layers above 10 km, so we expect that the RLH fraction at such heights will show a positive correlation with CCA, which may be the underlying cause of the relationship with SCAI seen in Figure 3(a-c).
-Therefore, in Figure 3(d-f), we show the RLH fraction restricted to observations with CCA between 0.10-0.15.
-For all R ranges, several of the SCAI curves are now within the 90%-confidence intervals of one another for much of the range between 3 and 15 km, although the extreme aggregation cases are still significantly different.
+The increase of RLH fraction between 6 and 14km may be partly due to the strong correlation between SCAI and cold cloud area.
+For example, more than 95% of CloudSat-CALIPSO profiles with brightness temperature below 240 K have cloud layers above 10 km, so we expect that the RLH fraction at such heights will show a positive correlation with CCA, which may be the underlying cause of the relationship with SCAI seen in Figs. 3a-c.
+Therefore, in Figs. 3d-f, we show the RLH fraction restricted to observations with CCA between 0.10 and 0.15.
+For all R ranges, several of the SCAI curves are now within the 90% confidence intervals of one another for much of the range between 3 and 15 km, although the extreme aggregation cases are still significantly different.
 The cloud fraction around 13 km is considerably higher than the range of CCA values considered, which we attribute to optically thin clouds that do not contribute to CCA.
-The cumulative contribution to RLH fraction by brightness temperature (not shown) indicates that at 12 km, only 30% of the total RLH fraction comes from profiles with brightness temperatures below 240 K; the remainder is from (optically thin) high clouds in profiles with warmer brightness temperatures.
+The cumulative contribution to RLH fraction by brightness temperature (not shown) indicates that at 12 km only 30% of the total RLH fraction comes from profiles with brightness temperatures below 240 K; the remainder is from (optically thin) high clouds in profiles with warmer brightness temperatures.
 Therefore, for a given CCA, we should expect the high-level RLH fraction to be several times that value, regardless of the degree of aggregation between the convective clusters.
-This explains why the RLH fraction around 13 km is greater than the CCA in Figure 3(d-f).
+This explains why the RLH fraction around 13 km is greater than the CCA in Figs. 3d-f.

-In Figure 4 we show the same analysis as in Figure 3, but excluding CALIPSO observations in an attempt to exclude optically thin clouds.
-The decrease in RLH fraction as SCAI increases for height below 1 km and between 16-

-18 km is no longer evident in Figure 4(a-c), suggesting that the majority of the RLH fraction in Figure 3 at these heights is due to clouds with relatively low liquid water contents and optically thin cirrus, respectively, that can only be observed by the lidar.
-When we restrict observations to CCA between 0.10-0.15 in Figure 4(d-f), cloud fraction around 12 km is still significantly greater than CCA for several SCAI curves, for instance indicated by the 90%-confidence interval for the highest SCAI range.
-In the next Section we discuss possible meteorological mechanisms behind the high fraction of optically thin anvil when convection is disaggregated.
+In Fig. 4 we show the same analysis as in Fig. 3, but excluding CALIPSO observations in an attempt to exclude optically thin clouds.
+The decrease in RLH fraction as SCAI increases for height below 1 km and between 16 and 18 km is no longer evident in Figs. 4a-c, suggesting that the majority of the RLH fraction in Fig. 3 at these heights is due to clouds with relatively low liquid water contents and optically thin cirrus, respectively, that can only be observed by the lidar.
+When we restrict observations to CCA between 0.10 and 0.15 in Figs. 4d-f, cloud fraction around 12 km is still significantly greater than CCA for several SCAI curves, for instance, indicated by the 90% confidence interval for the highest SCAI range.
+In the next section we discuss possible meteorological mechanisms behind the high fraction of optically thin anvil when convection is disaggregated.